thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_the_DOM.desc.md

 ## What is the DOM?

 The Document Object Model (DOM) is a cross-platform convention for representing and interacting with HTML.
 Originally, Netscape Navigator and Internet Explorer competed for the browser and invented their own version of a DOM.
 It was then standardized by the W3C about one year after ECMAScript 1.0 was released.
 JavaScript has a way of accessing the DOM.
-This allows us to link HTML and JavaScript together and create dynamic web pages.
+This allows us to combine HTML and JavaScript together and create dynamic web pages.

 DOM operations form the basis of all client-side javascript, and all frameworks including jQuery and Angular ultimately just boil down to these calls.
 Knowing what the DOM is and how to use it is an essential skill for web developers, and many of the in-class assignments will include these DOM operations.